tghastings/blog/README.md

 * [x] User authentication using JWTs and bcrypt with salt for secure password storage

 ## Motivation
 This is my first project built with golang.
-I have only been playing with it for a week and building a blogging platform is usually the first project I make with a new language.
+I've worked on this project for a little over 3 days and building a blogging platform is usually the first project I make with a new language.

 ## Road Map
 * [x] API which allows CRUD for user management, posts, and user authentication